You are welcome to join us for Days of Mindfulness throughout the year. These days offer a small taste of Plum Village

 Please note that the day unfolds naturally, with as little guidance as possible, so everything can flow relaxingly.
 Days of Mindfulness in Plum Village are not structured as “mindfulness workshops” or “classes”.

 Days of Mindfulness take place every Thursday and Sunday during retreat seasons.
 Please see our list of the upcoming days of mindfulness in the sidebar of this page.
-Please note that it is not possible to visit for the day in August (Plum Village is closed.
+Please note that it is not possible to visit for the day in August, as Plum Village is closed.

 The location of Days of Mindfulness alternates between Plum Village’s hamlets: Upper Hamlet (Thénac), Lower Hamlet (Loubès-Bernac) and New Hamlet (Dieulivol).
 The entire community gathers in one hamlet for the whole day.